typelevel/typelevel.github.com/README.md

 This is the website of typelevel.scala.
 It is built on Jekyll and served at [typelevel.org](https://typelevel.org).

-## Important notice

-:loudspeaker: The blog post workflow has changed:
-- The default branch is now `development`. `master` is the target for automated commits from Travis.
-Please `git checkout development` for doing anything.
-- Posts go into `posts` instead of `_posts`.
-Run `sbt run` to have them copied over.
-- You can use `tut` in posts.
-See `posts/2016-09-30-subtype-typeclasses.md` for an example.

 ## Getting Started (the short version)

 If you just want to add a blog post or fix a typo in the content, here's how to get started.